bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Tony Giorgio: 01:49:12

-It's a really interesting thing because as someone that's been trying to push as much education and application side `Lightning` privacy for a long time, FediMints just kind of come in and almost solve `Lightning` privacy from a lot of aspects of like, the custodian doesn't know anything about the user or where they're spending or the original source of funds in any way.
+It's a really interesting thing because as someone that's been trying to push as much education and application side `Lightning` privacy for a long time, Fedimints just kind of come in and almost solve `Lightning` privacy from a lot of aspects of like, the custodian doesn't know anything about the user or where they're spending or the original source of funds in any way.
 So you give up the custodial aspects of it, at least temporarily.
 You don't have to leave your coins on there for very long.
 You can't do it instantly.